How can it happen?

-The child's body may fail to recognise its own tooth when it is put back and so it may "reject" it.
+Your child's body may fail to recognise its own tooth when it is put back and so it may "reject" it.
 This rejection means that the body dissolves the root.
-This will be worse the longer the tooth is out of the mouth.
-It can be minimised by some forms of "root canal treatment" which your dentist will explain to you.
-It is important to continue to see your dentist very regularly in order to check the health of the root.
+This is more likely for a tooth that stays longer out of the mouth before being replanted.
+Rejection can be minimised by some forms of "root canal treatment", which your dentist will explain to you.
+It is important to continue to see your dentist very regularly to check the health of the replanted tooth.

 Can I prevent this happening?

-- An attempt should always be made to try to save a front tooth that is knocked out.
+Always try to save a front tooth that has been knocked out.

 - After rinsing carefully, put the tooth straight back in place in the mouth.